-We begin by computing the composition factors of $\Vmin\downarrow_L$, which depends only on the trace of an involution, $\pm 8$.
+We begin by computing the composition factors of $M(E_7)\downarrow_L$, which depends only on the trace of an involution on $M(E_7)$, which is $\pm 8$ (its centralizer is $A_1D_6$, which acts with composition factors of dimension $24$ and $32$, which must be the $(+1)$- and $(-1)$-eigenspaces).
 This means that there are eight more of one factor than the other, so $3^{12},1^{20}$ and $3^{16},1^8$.
-From Lemma \ref{lem:sl23restriction} we can see the possible dimensions of composition factors for $\Vmin\downarrow_H$: if $\Vmin\downarrow_L$ has factors $3^{16},1^8$ then we must have at least eight $3$-dimensional factors in $\Vmin\downarrow_H$, and if the factors are $3^{12},1^{20}$ then as only $9$ and $1$ for $H$ have more $1$s than $3$s on restriction to $L$, we need at least eight of these in $\Vmin\downarrow_H$, and again have at least eight odd-dimensional composition factors in $\Vmin\downarrow_H$.
+From Lemma \ref{lem:sl23restriction} we can see the possible dimensions of composition factors for $M(E_7)\downarrow_H$: if $M(E_7)\downarrow_L$ has factors $3^{16},1^8$ then we must have at least eight $3$-dimensional factors in $M(E_7)\downarrow_H$, and if the factors are $3^{12},1^{20}$ then as only $9$ and $1$ for $H$ have more $1$s than $3$s on restriction to $L$, we need at least eight of these in $M(E_7)\downarrow_H$, and again have at least eight odd-dimensional composition factors in $M(E_7)\downarrow_H$.
 This gives us the first proposition.

-\begin{prop} Let $p=3$ and $a=4$.
-A semisimple element of order $41$ in $H$ is always a blueprint for $\Vmin$, and hence $H$ is always a blueprint for $\Vmin$. \end{prop}
+\begin{proposition} Let $p=3$ and $a=4$.
+A semisimple element of order $41$ in $H$ is always a blueprint for $M(E_7)$, and hence $H$ is always a blueprint for $M(E_7)$. \end{proposition}

 We turn to $a=3$, where we cannot quite get the same result, but we come close.